All Episodes

 Have people, are people able to cut through the clutter?

-You know, one of the biggest problems is for a lot of people, and this is not a criticism, um, is that they're busy getting up in the morning, shoveling a little coffee down their throat, you know, trying to get their eyes open, going through their daily grind,
+You know, one of the biggest problems is for a lot of people, and this is not a criticism, is that they're busy getting up in the morning, shoveling a little coffee down their throat, you know, trying to get their eyes open, going through their daily grind, their 12, 14, 16-hour workday, taking the kids to school, taking the kids to activities, you know, making sure the kids study, preparing meals for the kids.

 How can they possibly absorb everything I know about this election?

-I have defined what the differences are in this election, what the what's at stake in this election?
+I have defined what the differences are in this election, what's at stake in this election.

-And then you've got this whole mentality is oh, the government's gonna provide for me.
+And then you've got this whole mentality is, oh, the government's going to provide for me.

 Oops.